A Delicious Guide to Bengali Wedding Menu [2026]

 3. Luchi

-Luchi is a soft and deep-fried bread that is light and airy.
-It is served with rice, vegetable curries and gravies.
+Luchi is a light and fried bread that is airy and soft.
+It is used with rice, vegetable curries and gravies.

 Luchi